pmcgannon22/Seminar-Tracker/README.txt

 --READ ME--
   Once upon a bright and sunny day, three people dessided not to enjoy the sun, and stayed inside... they made this.

+HEY GUYS, check out this tutorial.
+It seems to be really useful for learning Ajax with Django! http://lethain.com/entry/2008/sep/21/intro-to-unintrusive-javascript-with-django/